project-lighter/lighter/docs/basics/workflows.md

 # Running Workflows

-Once the configuration is established, Lighter can run different deep learning workflows.
-The following workflows are supported:
+With your configuration in place, Lighter can execute various deep learning workflows.
+The supported workflows include:

 1. fit
 2. validate